 A fixed mortgage is where your mortgage payments stay exactly the same for a specified initial period.
 They're great if you have a tight budget and want to know what you'll be paying or if you're worried about interest rates going up.

 Freehold means that you own both the building and the land it is on.

 If you have a poor credit history or a low income, are a student, or are on benefits, you may be asked to provide a Guarantor.
 This is someone who will sign a Deed of Guarantee agreeing to the same terms and conditions as your tenancy.
 For example, if you do not pay the rent, the Guarantor will be required to pay this on your behalf.
-Your Guarantor will require referencing in the same manner as you, and will remain a Guarantor for the length of your tenancy.
+Your Guarantor will remain for the length of your tenancy.

 Leasehold means that someone else owns the land the building is on.
 With leasehold you are only buying the right to live in the property for a certain length of time.
 Many leasehold properties will be subject to ‘ground rent’, which is a maintenance charge for the upkeep of any communal areas.
 Ground rent can sometimes include buildings insurance as well.
 Sometimes the rent due is a nominal amount, for example £50 per year.
 This is sometimes referred to as ‘peppercorn rent’.
 When a property is leasehold your solicitor may make an additional charge to deal with the conveyancing.

 A Lifetime ISA enables individuals to save for later life or to buy their first home.
 Savers can earn a 25% bonus on their saving each year, up to a maximum of £1,000 per annum.
 Visit https://www.gov.uk/lifetime-isa for more information.